enwida/idpRepo/documents/frontend.md

 hello "world" # prints hello (function ignores parameters)
 ```

-The functions are translated to (an equivilant of) the following:
+The functions are translated to (an equivalent of) the following:

 ```js
 function add(a, b) { return a + b; }